MustafaAlsaegh/MustafaAlsaegh/README.md

 <p>
     <img align="right" alt="Coding" width="300" src="./media/coding.png" />

-📖 Pursuing Master's in Computer Science at Indiana University Bloomington.
+📖 Pursuing Master's in Data Science at Indiana University Bloomington.

 🧑🏻‍💻 Check out [--] - An AI powered voice-assisted news app.

-🧐 Currently learning React Native, Next.js and Zustand.
+🧐 Currently learning Azure, Power Platform and React.

 💡 Always open to collaborating on projects and innovative ideas.

-💬 Ask me about React.js, Java, Python
+💬 Ask me about Python, R.

 📄 Have a look at my [Resume](--).
 I am open to feedback and suggestions.